tcfev/Fordem/README.md

 ## A censorship-resistant e-Democracy platform
 Check the [`Feature List`](https://github.com/tcfev/forDem/issues/85)
 Want to Join?: [`check here`](https://github.com/tcfev/forDem/issues/61)  & [`this discussion`](https://github.com/tcfev/forDem/discussions/52)
 [`Project Documentation`](https://github.com/tcfev/forDem-documentation) will help you understand how we organise the project.
+(Work in progress)
 #
 This repository is where we organise the 3 main components of the platform:
 * [Backend](https://github.com/tcfev/fordem-backend)